GoogleCloudPlatform/recaptcha-enterprise-flutter/README.md

     ```

     **Important:**

-    *   Replace `<ANDROID_SITE_KEY>` and `<IOS_SITE_KEY>` with your actual
-        reCAPTCHA Enterprise site keys.
+    * Replace `<ANDROID_SITE_KEY>`, `<IOS_SITE_KEY>`, and `<WEB_SITE_KEY>` with your actual reCAPTCHA Enterprise site keys.
+    * For web, make sure the `<script>` tag in `index.html` is properly configured.
     * The example above demonstrates platform-specific site key selection.
-You
-        can adopt alternative strategies, such as using asset files, to manage
-        your site keys.
+You can adopt alternative, such as using asset files, to manage your site keys.
     * Initialization of the SDK can take several seconds to complete.
-To
-        mitigate this latency, initialize the client as early as possible,
+To mitigate this latency, initialize the client as early as possible.

 ### 3. Executing reCAPTCHA Actions

 1.  **Invoke the `execute` method:**